Many years of research

 To better determine treatment options for our patients, we collaborated with Masimo, one of the biggest global medical technologies companies in the world, to bring you the development of the ANI MOC-9, a module with ANI (Analgesia Nociception Index) technology integrated into Masimo’s ROOT monitor platform.
-The use of ANI technology allows clinicians to monitor the balance between analgesia and nociception measuring the Autonomous Nervous System and determine treatment options for patients.
+The use of ANI technology allows clinicians to monitor the balance between analgesia and nociception measuring the Autonomic Nervous System and determine treatment options for patients.

 Read the press release HERE !

 Keep in touch with our latest news